 · On most French motorways there is toll.

 · In France it is the law to have the following items in your the car:

 - High visibility vest.
 The driver must wear this in the event of an accident or breakdown.

 Please note: If driving through Belgium a fire extinguisher must be in the car.
 From 1st of July 2012 it is the law to have an alcohol tester in your car (throw away breathalyzer).

-In France in 2013/14 the following national holidays take place:
+In France the following national holidays take place on:

 • 8th May Day of Victory